 I already have a tried and tested eggless vanilla cake recipe which doesn’t contain condensed milk (recipe here) (I somehow feared it will make the cake overbearingly sweet, surprisingly it didn’t since I added no extra sugar).
 This recipe has condensed milk and vinegar-baking soda combination to get the light and airy cake since eggless cakes tend to get dense and dry.
 I also made my own cake flour and used it instead of all-purpose flour.
 All in all, I was safe on all sides 🙂 The results weren’t disappointing at all – cake was super moist and light – see for yourselves 🙂

 Oh about the bundt pan!
 I got this beautiful pan from Woolworths, South Africa which has the combination of silicon and aluminium with great ridges.
 You can make this recipe in a large 9×13 inch pan instead if you don’t have a bundt pan or halve the recipe for an 8″ pan or even a 9″x5″ loaf pan (Read about converting recipes between different pans on the blog here).
 Please note that this is a wet batter and takes a bit longer to cook.
 The weight of the final cake was approx. 1200 grams.

 Enough with the talk!
 Let’s get baking 🙂

-All Purpose flour – 310 g / 2 and 1/2 cups (Use Cake flour instead – instructions to make your own are just after the process)
+All Purpose flour – 310 g / 2½ cups (Use Cake flour instead – instructions to make your own are just after the process)